ExtendRealityLtd/Zinnia.Unity/README.md

 ### Setting up a project

-* Using Unity3d 2018.3 (or above) create a new project using the 3D Template or open an existing project.
+* Using the Unity software version 2018.3 (or above), create a new project using the 3D Template or open an existing project.
 * If the project supports Virtual Reality:
   * Ensure `Virtual Reality Supported` is checked.
     * In Unity3d select `Main Menu -> Edit -> Project Settings` to open the `Project Settings` window.